aleksanderkav/Vercel-ny-front-flippio/README.md

 A modern React frontend for tracking trading card prices with real-time market data.

-**🚀 Deployment Status: PUBLISHING v7.0.1 - Latest version with optimized Tailwind CSS**
+**🚀 Deployment Status: RAILWAY v8.0.0 - Optimized for Railway deployment with Nixpacks**

 ## 🚀 Features